-The June 2020 issue of CPN is now out.
+The March 2021 issue of CPN is now out.

 Features of CPN include horticultural articles, research papers, field trip reports, conservation news, book and literature reviews, communications from members, cultivar and species descriptions, and meeting announcements.